starkfell/100DaysOfIaC/articles/day.79.AZDO-Teams-Integrate-Pt2.md

 And when I add Azure Pipelines to the channel, Teams returns the following message...

-👋  Hi!
-Let's start monitoring your pipelines
-Subscribe to one or more pipelines or all pipelines in a project with: @Azure Pipelines subscribe [pipeline url/ project url] To see what else you can do, type @Azure Pipelines help To know more see [documentation](https://aka.ms/AzurePipelinesTeamsIntegration).
+👋  "Hi!
+Let's start monitoring your pipelines Subscribe to one or more pipelines or all pipelines in a project with: @Azure Pipelines subscribe [pipeline url/ project url] To see what else you can do, type @Azure Pipelines help To know more see [documentation](https://aka.ms/AzurePipelinesTeamsIntegration)."

 AND the guidance on how to use chat to subscribe to pipeline notifications, and add or remove subscriptions for this channel.
 It's great to bring targeted notifications to the interface where the team collaborates, rather than adding to the flood of email overwhelming my inbox.